Elleined/go-social-media-api/README.md

 1. API testing for all modules
 2. Unit testing for all modules
 3. Integration testing for all modules
+4. Customize paging with specified field and sorting order

 # Validations
 ## User